ContentSide/LingX/README.md

 - A library for calculating some of the psycholinguistics complexity metrics.
 - A library for obtaining helpful metrics for translational process studies.
 - A library for different factors related to the text analysis.
+- A library with extended modules to easily integerate translational studies in CRITT TPR-DB.

 ---